 Regular eating, exposure to feared foods, and body image work.

-Flare logs, cognitive reframes, and pacing alongside medical care.
+Flare logs, pacing, and thought-record support alongside medical care.

 Sorting skills, exposure to discarding, and values-guided decisions.